CVMix/CVMix-src/README.md

 VisualStudio and the Intel Fortran compiler but NetCDF support has not been tested.

-In this recipe CVMIX\_BASE s a convinience environmental variable pointing to the CVMix source directory.
+In this recipe CVMIX\_BASE is a convinient environmental variable pointing to the CVMix source directory.
 It is possible to execute the following commands providing the full path.